The Visit of the Wise Men, 1-12

 2:1 After Jesus was born in Bethlehem in Judea, in the time of King Herod, wise men from the East came to Jerusalem 2:2 saying, “Where is the one who is born king of the Jews?
 For we saw his star when it rose and have come to worship him.”

 After Jesus was born – How long after, is not clear.
-Indications that it was not immediately after are (a) Jesus is referred to as a ‘child’, v11 etc; (b) Joseph and Mary are now described as settled in a ‘house’, v11 (although it not at all certain that he was born in a stable or cave in the first place); (c) Herod ordered the slaughter of all boys under the age of 2 years, in response to the information the Magi gave him about the appearance of the star, v16.
+Indications that it was not immediately after are (a) Jesus is referred to as a ‘child’, v11 etc; (b) Joseph and Mary are now described as settled in a ‘house’, v11 (although it is not at all certain that he was born in a stable or cave in the first place: I incline to the view that Jesus was born in Joseph’s [rather overcrowded] family home); (c) Herod ordered the slaughter of all boys under the age of 2 years, in response to the information the Magi gave him about the appearance of the star, v16.

 King Herod – This was Herod the Great, whose family, though nominally Jewish, was in reality Edomite.
 He was king, with Roman help, from 37 to 4 B.C.
 Herod the Great died in 4 B.C.; Jesus was thus born before 4 B.C., rather than in A.D.
 1; our calendars are off by several years due to an error of the sixth-century scholar Dionysius Exiguus, who was responsible for the calculations that moved the Western world away from dating according to the year after the foundation of Rome.
 Herod built the Temple in Jerusalem that Christ knew.
 Note the contrast between Herod (‘the king’) and Jesus (‘the king of the Jews’).